Divorce Solicitors

 An important point to understand is that proceedings to end your marriage are entirely separate from those for making a financial settlement and from those relating to arrangements for children.

-Our divorce lawyers have decades of experience helping people to navigate all of the issues involved in the breakdown of a marriage or civil partnership.
-During that time, we have found there are a number of questions that people always ask, including: “how do I start divorce proceedings?”, “how long will my divorce take?” and, of course, “how much is this all going to cost?”.
+Our divorce lawyers have decades of experience helping people navigate all of the issues involved in the breakdown of a marriage or civil partnership.
+During that time, we have found there are a number of questions that people always ask, including: “How do I start divorce proceedings?”, “How long will my divorce take?” and, of course, “How much is this all going to cost?”.

 To take some of the confusion out of divorce proceedings, we have answered many of the common questions and concerns our clients typically have.
 That way, you’ll be able to move forward with a much better idea of exactly what to expect when getting divorced.